Mike Logan (American football)

-Mike V. Logan (born September 15, 1974) is former American professional American football player.
+Mike V. Logan (born September 15, 1974) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the West Virginia Mountaineers.

-High school
+Early life

-Mike Logan attended high school at McKeesport Area High School in McKeesport, Pennsylvania.
+Logan attended high school at McKeesport Area High School in McKeesport, Pennsylvania.
 He played football for the Tigers under famed WPIAL coach George Smith.

 College career

-Mike Logan was a four-year regular at cornerback and one of the most talented return men in WVU history from 1993-96.
+Logan was a four-year regular at cornerback and one of the most talented return men in WVU history from 1993 to 1996.

 Playing for coach Don Nehlen, Logan was one of the best recruits out of Pennsylvania, but his career at West Virginia was limited by breaking the same arm three times.
 Logan appeared in 37 games, starting 22 during his career, recording 140 tackles, 18 passes broken up, two forced fumbles, eight interceptions and two fumble recoveries.

 Logan finished his career ranking seventh in school history with 18 passes broken up (now ranks 15th), fourth in single-season PBU with 11 (now ranks 13th) and sixth in career kick return yardage with 869 yards (now ranks 12th).

 As a senior, Logan led the Big East in punt returns (12.4) and ranked second in interceptions (0.45) and PBU (11).
 He was named to the Football News all-conference team.
 Logan earned first-team All-Big East honors at cornerback and second-team all-conference recognition as a return specialist.

-Logan was a hero in the East Carolina win in 1996, coming through with a first-half interception and then stripping a pass from ECU’s Larry Shannon at the WVU eight in the fourth quarter, returning that fumble 25 yards.
+Logan was a hero in the East Carolina win in 1996, coming through with a first-half interception and then stripping a pass from ECU's Larry Shannon at the WVU eight in the fourth quarter, returning that fumble 25 yards.

-As a freshman, in 1993, Logan recovered a Boston College fumble at the WVU 37 yard-line with 2:23 remaining to set up WVU’s final scoring drive and then intercepted a Glenn Foley pass in the end zone on the game’s last play to preserve WVU’s undefeated regular season and a 1994 Sugar Bowl appearance.
+As a freshman, in 1993, Logan recovered a Boston College fumble at the WVU 37 yard-line with 2:23 remaining to set up WVU's final scoring drive and then intercepted a Glenn Foley pass in the end zone on the game's last play to preserve WVU's undefeated regular season and a 1994 Sugar Bowl appearance.
 Logan also played in the 1995 Carquest Bowl and 1997 Gator Bowl.

-Logan had a career-best nine tackles in the 21-0 win over Pitt in 1995, had two interceptions in the 13-0 win over Maryland in 1996 and returned a punt for a touchdown in the 30-10 win at Temple in 1996.
+Logan had a career-best nine tackles in the 21–0 win over Pitt in 1995, had two interceptions in the 13–0 win over Maryland in 1996 and returned a punt for a touchdown in the 30–10 win at Temple in 1996.

-He received the Scott Shirley Award in 1993, presented to WVU’s top special teams player, and received the Gridiron Gladiator Award in 1996, given for on-field intensity.
+He received the Scott Shirley Award in 1993, presented to WVU's top special teams player, and received the Gridiron Gladiator Award in 1996, given for on-field intensity.
 He is a member of the 1990-99 WVU all-time football team.

 His achievements as a Mountaineer and in the NFL earned him induction into the West Virginia Sports Hall of Fame in September 2014.